aysark/NotesOnJava8/readme.md

 # Day 1
 ## What's New in Java 8
-- StreamAPI most important part of Java 8, builtin support for mapreduce
+- StreamAPI most important part of Java 8, built-in support for mapreduce
-- Java almost as if transitioning from OO to scripting (think Python) middleground
+- Java almost as if transitioning from OO to scripting (think Python) middle-ground
 - Finally supports lambdas/closures (a block of code/fn that we can pass around as data) -- not new, we used to do it with eventhandlers, now though we simplified the syntax.
 Some may call it syntactic sugar.
 -- and no longer need interface
 - Added foreach method for collections
 - Redesigned underlying multithreading code
-- Improved Javascript scripting engine (for Java app extensibaility)
+- Improved Javascript scripting engine (for Java app extensibility)
 - Default and static methods in interfaces
 - Replaced the DateTime API